rachelleelcn/Hello-Sol/readme.txt

 - Jacque Lee
 - Jessie Nguyen

-Music tracks provided under license from Soundrangers, © ℗ Soundrangers, Inc.
+Music track: "Easy does it" from Uppbeat

-Sound effects provided under license from Soundrangers, © ℗ Soundrangers, Inc.
+Sound effects from Soundsnap